Aluminum Tubing Aluminum Tubing

 What’s the typical length of aluminum tubing supplied?

 Most aluminum tubing is supplied in standard full lengths, usually 12 feet or longer, depending on the supplier.
-Custom lengths require on-site cutting.
+Testrite Aluminum does offer cut to length tubing online.

 How does aluminum tubing perform in outdoor environments?